DariuszCieminski/Online-Store/README.md

  - data validation using Hibernate Validator
  - filtering products by multiple predicates
  - browsing your orders with ability to sort and search

-## To do
- - Administrator panel to manage users/orders by the UI
+ - managing users and orders by administration panel

 # Running the application
 The application starts in 'jwt' profile by default in both backend and frontend modules.